 Parents should discuss and plan with their child what to do in the event of an early school dismissal.
-Remember, your child's safety is always of the utmost concern.
+Remember, your child's safety is always our top priority.

 Defibrillator:

 A defibrillator unit is located in the school (gymnasium) for use by those trained in CPR/AED.
 The unit is wired directly to 911 for backup support.